Skip to content

 Can we move historical data?

 Yes.
 The Zoho connector imports up to 36 months of transactions, masters (customers, vendors, items) and the chart of accounts.
 Vendor and customer master cleanup happens during onboarding.
-Most teams are running in 14 days.
+Most teams are running in a week.

 See OneFinOps end to end.